grdw/lorikeet/_posts/2017-06-07-journey-to-morocco-i.md

   </p>

   <p>
-    Morocco is not an easy country to find music on vinyl.
+    Morocco is not an easy country to find music on vinyl in.
 You have to know exactly what you're looking for.
 Of course without much resources online and with almost none but the most popular of songs, being available digitally, it's hard to do any proper research.
 I took a wild random exploratory shotgun shot